jaspervdj/hakyll/examples/hakyll/tutorial.markdown

 ~~~~~

 Next, we're going to render some pages.
 We're going to style the results a
-little, so we're going to need a [template].
+little, so we're going to need a [Template].
 We simply compile a template using
 the `defaultTemplateRead` compiler, it's good enough in most cases.

-[template]: /reference/Hakyll-Web-Template.html
+[Template]: /reference/Hakyll-Web-Template.html

 We don't use a route for these templates, after all, we don't want to route them
 anywhere, we just want to use them to style our pages a little.